 List of countable and uncountable food with examples and pictures!
 In English, there are some foods which are countable and others which are not.
 It is important to commit these to memory as there is no simple rule.
 Whilst an English speaker would fully understand if you used the word ‘fruits’, the correct word is simply ‘fruit.’
 Being able to use the correct term for countable and uncountable foods will make your English more clear and native sounding.

-Learn useful English vocabulary words for Countable and Uncountable food and drink through pictures and examples.
+Learn useful English vocabulary words for countable and uncountable food and drink to improve your English.

 Do you want some ketchup with your burger?

 We went for a sandwich lunch at the local bar.